ClementHagiavarvarites/2023-oct-giphy-search/README.md

 Technologies Used: HTML, CSS, JS, and Bootstrap.

 Ideas for Future Improvement: Add a "Best Memes" page accessed through navbar.
 Add a "Contact" page accessed through navbar.
-Change design to something similar to the Giphy website.
+Add functionality for the "HOME" link in the menu.

 ## User Stories